Top 5 Types of Motor Vehicle Accidents

 Vehicle rollovers occur when a vehicle flips onto its side or roof.
 These accidents can be particularly dangerous due to the potential for ejection and rollover-induced injuries.

 Rollovers can happen during sharp turns at high speeds, especially if the driver loses control of the vehicle.
 Tire blowouts, which can lead to sudden changes in vehicle stability, are another common cause.
-SUVs are more prone to rollovers due to their higher center of gravity.
+SUVs are more prone to rollover accidents due to their higher center of gravity.

 Drivers and passengers are at risk of head and neck injuries, especially if the roof collapses.
 Crushed limbs can occur if the rollover compromises the vehicle’s structure.
 Fatalities are also possible due to the violent nature of the accident.

 Rollover accidents may involve product liability issues if a defect in the vehicle’s design or stability contributed to the rollover.
-Establishing fault may require a thorough investigation into the circumstances leading up to the accident.
+Establishing fault may require an auto accident attorney to do thorough investigation into the circumstances leading up to the accident.

 5. Multi-Vehicle Pile-Ups